jhamilton2394/Square-Sync-Manager/files/settings_tut.md

-In order for Squarespace Companion to interface with your inventory spreadsheet it needs to know the column headers that are used.
+In order for Square Sync Manager to interface with your inventory spreadsheet it needs to know the column headers that are used.
 For example; if your items are listed in rows, you probably have data such as "name", "description", and "price", set as the column headers.